 There are several times at which a DXA scan may be useful.
 The first is at the point of initial assessment, however, when FRAX is used, this is clearly not required in all patients.
 Another use of DXA is in the assessment of response to therapy.
-In general, scans are not repeated within two years as the level of precision of the technique often prevents a signifcant difference being identifed if insuffcient time is allowed.
+In general, scans are not repeated within two years as the level of precision of the technique often prevents a significant difference from being identified if insufficient time is allowed.
 The interpretation of DXA results can also be challenging.
-Although a significant increase or stable BMD tends to suggest that treatment is working, some argue that a decline alone, in the absence of fracture, does not represent a treatment failure per se and would not therefore require a change in therapy.
+Although a significant increase or stable BMD tends to suggest that treatment is working, some argue that a decline alone, in the absence of fracture, does not represent a treatment failure per se and would not, therefore, require a change in therapy.

 DXA scanning can also include a vertebral fracture assessment (VFA).
-This is a technique that allows production of an image of the lateral spine, usually between T4 and L4, which allows vertebral morphometry to be assessed.
-As two-thirds of vertebral fractures are occult but represent a substantial risk factor for future fracture, their identifcation can infuence the decision to treat.
+This is a technique that allows the production of an image of the lateral spine, usually between T4 and L4, which allows vertebral morphometry to be assessed.
+As two-thirds of vertebral fractures are occult but represent a substantial risk factor for future fracture, their identification can influence the decision to treat.
 This assessment is particularly useful in those with features suggesting vertebral fractures, such as height loss or an excessive kyphosis.

-Q What factors should infuence choice of bisphosphonate?
+Q What factors should influence choice of bisphosphonate?

 Q When should we use calcium and vitamin D?

 The other common use of these supplements is in patients who do not reach the threshold for treatment with bisphosphonates but in whom the risk of fracture is not negligible.
-Although the evidence for calcium and vitamin D alone in the prevention of fracture is not strong, ensuring that patients are replete in these micronutrients may have a benefcial effect on their BMD, particularly if they are initially deplete, with a consequent benefcial effect on fracture risk.
+Although the evidence for calcium and vitamin D alone in the prevention of fracture is not strong, ensuring that patients are replete in these micronutrients may have a beneficial effect on their BMD, particularly if they are initially depleted, with a consequent beneficial effect on fracture risk.

 Q Do you advise vitamin D alone or in combination with calcium, given the potential cardiovascular risk associated with calcium?

-In those individuals with a low risk of cardiovascular disease, we would tend to treat with combination as it is felt that the potential benefits, as described in the above question, are likely to outweigh the risk.
-If a patient has known cardiovascular disease, or is at high risk, we would consider using vitamin D alone.
-Further studies are required to more conclusively determine the risks and benefts of these treatments.
+In those individuals with a low risk of cardiovascular disease, we would tend to treat with a combination as it is felt that the potential benefits, as described in the above question, are likely to outweigh the risk.
+If a patient has known cardiovascular disease or is at high risk, we would consider using vitamin D alone.
+Further studies are required to more conclusively determine the risks and benefits of these treatments.

 Q If someone is being treated for primary prevention of osteoporosis, should they be given a ‘drug holiday’ and if so, how often?